 Here’s How Much Your Old Record Collection Is Actually Worth

-If you have an Iron Maiden album, a jazz record featuring an obscure musician or your parents’ dark wood stereo console, you could sell them for hundreds — even thousands — of dollars.
+If you have an Iron Maiden album, a jazz record featuring an obscure musician or your parents’ dark wood stereo console, you could sell them for hundreds, even thousands of dollars.
 If you’ve unearthed a box full of Sinatra or Beatles albums in the garage, however, they may be worth nothing on the resale market.

 “At one time the shelf that held all the Sinatra albums was 70 feet wide,” said Doug Allen, owner of Bananas Records, considered the largest record retailer in the country, and based in St. Petersburg, Florida.
 “We have way too much of that.”

-Vinyl record sales are enjoying a resurgence as younger music fans celebrate the better sound quality on a turntable, they aren’t buying all types of music.
+Vinyl record sales are enjoying a resurgence as younger music fans celebrate the sound quality on a turntable, but they aren’t buying all types of music.
 And even if they are buying a certain genre or musician’s work, the value depends on how much was originally put out into the marketplace.
 In other words, how many other people have boxes of the same albums.

 Music Genres That Are Selling Well